3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-ui-router.md

 </nav>
 ```

-This is a really nice helper that will apply the class of "active" (or whatever you put in quotes) to the link that's currently active, depending on what state you're looking at.
+This directive will apply the class of "active" to the link that's currently active, depending on what state you're looking at.

 And suddenly, your interface makes a ton more sense.
 Super helpful.

-### CodePen walk-through
+### CodePen You Do

-Let's navigate to [an example CodePen](http://codepen.io/rgpass/pen/XMGvOL/#/) so we can play around.
+Navigate to [an example CodePen](http://codepen.io/rgpass/pen/XMGvOL/#/), so you can play around.

 It may be helpful for you to signup for CodePen, and then Fork this CodePen.
-This way you can take notes on your copy.
+There are some starter notes there, but take any other notes on your copy and note what is happening.

 Bonus: `ui-sref-active='active'`